RNC threatens to boycott commission's presidential debates

 WASHINGTON (AP) — The Republican National Committee said Thursday it is planning a rules change that would force presidential candidates seeking the party’s nomination to sign a pledge saying they will not participate in any debates sponsored by the Commission on Presidential Debates.

-If ultimately enacted and enforced, it would fundamentally change the way that presidential elections have been conducted in the country for decades.
-Former President Donald Trump spent years accusing the nonprofit of unfair treatment.
+If ultimately enacted and enforced, the move would fundamentally change the way presidential elections have been conducted in the country for more than 30 years.
+The threat is a culmination of years of tension between the RNC and the nonprofit that was exacerbated by former President Donald Trump, who repeatedly accused the commission of unfair treatment.
+Trump ultimately refused to participate in the second 2020 debate because he objected to it being held virtually because of the pandemic.

 “The RNC has shared our concerns with the CPD in good faith, carefully documenting why the party and its voters have lost faith in your organization, and we have proposed commonsense reforms that would restore trust in the debates process," she wrote.
 “Unfortunately, neither the tone nor substance of your latest response inspires confidence that the CPD will meaningfully address the serious issues which the RNC has raised."